Couapy/Hypex/network/doc/PROTOCOL.md

 ### Configuration

-`CONFIGURATION` instruction is to ask informations about each other.
+`CONFIG` instruction is to ask informations about each other.

 Informations returned :